sevvnaz/Smart-Bottle-Waste-to-Filament-System/final_report.md

 ## 8. Ethical, Safety, and Sustainability Considerations

+The RecyPrint project incorporates several ethical, safety, and sustainability considerations throughout its design and implementation to ensure a responsible, secure, and reliable operation.

-### Ethics
+### 8.1 Ethical Considerations

-From an ethical perspective, the RecyPrint system does not involve the collection of personal data or interaction with human subjects.
-All data transmitted through the system consists exclusively of technical process parameters — namely temperature readings, motor speed values, and filament diameter measurements.
-Therefore, no privacy or data protection concerns arise within the scope of this project.
+*   **Privacy and Data Protection:** From an ethical perspective, the RecyPrint system does not collect, process, or store any personal data or interact with human subjects.
+All transmitted telemetry consists strictly of technical machine parameters—specifically temperature, motor speed, and filament diameter.
+Thus, no privacy risks or data protection issues exist.

-Furthermore, the system was built entirely using transparent, well-documented open-source technologies (Flask, Paho-MQTT, PostgreSQL, Chart.js).
-This ensures that the implementation can be independently reviewed, understood, and further developed by others, which is in line with ethical software engineering practices.
+*   **Open-Source Integrity:** The entire system is built utilizing open-source and transparent technologies (Flask, Paho-MQTT, SQLite, PostgreSQL, Chart.js).
+This ensures that the code can be fully audited, verified, and extended by other researchers, promoting transparency and collaborative engineering ethics.

-### Safety
+### 8.2 Safety Considerations

-Safety was treated as a core design requirement rather than an afterthought in the RecyPrint system.
-Several concrete software-level safety mechanisms were designed and implemented:
+Safety was treated as a core design requirement rather than an afterthought.
+Several software-level safety mechanisms were designed and verified:

-- **Automated Temperature Threshold (200°C Limit):** The backend continuously monitors the temperature data received from the ESP32.
-If the reading exceeds the 200°C safety threshold, the system immediately enters emergency stop mode.
-Shutdown commands `M0` (motor stop) and `T0` (heater off) are transmitted directly to the ESP32 via the MQTT broker, halting all extrusion activity without any user intervention.
+*   **Automated Temperature Threshold (200°C Limit):** The local bridge continuously monitors the temperature data.
+If the nozzle exceeds the 200°C safety limit, the system enters emergency mode, immediately sending shutdown commands (`M0`/`T0`) to turn off the heater and motor without user intervention.

-- **Real-Time Emergency Alert on Dashboard:** When the emergency stop is triggered, the web dashboard displays a clearly visible red "Emergency Stop" alert, ensuring that any user monitoring the system is immediately made aware of the hazardous condition.

-- **Immediate Remote Shutdown via Dashboard:** In addition to the automatic threshold-based stop, the system provides a manual Stop button on the dashboard that sends the same `M0` and `T0` shutdown commands instantly.
-This allows users to stop the extrusion process remotely at any time.

-- **Sensor Calibration (Tare):** A dedicated "Tare Gauge" button was implemented to allow single-click zeroing of the diameter sensor via the `Z` command.
-This prevents inaccurate readings caused by sensor drift from propagating into the closed-loop control algorithm, which could otherwise lead to uncontrolled motor behavior.
+*   **Immediate Remote Shutdown:** The dashboard includes an emergency Stop button that allows operators to instantly send shutdown directives to the physical machine, enabling rapid manual response to anomalies.
+*   **Secure Remote Access Control:** To prevent unauthorized operators from accessing the controls and triggering the physical extrusion machinery remotely (which poses high thermal and mechanical safety hazards), a secure session-based authentication screen was implemented.
+Credentials are loaded dynamically via environment variables to prevent password exposure.

-- **Closed-Loop Diameter Control with Startup Lock:** The proportional controller in `bridge.py` includes a startup safety condition — motor speed is locked at its initial value (PWM 125) until the filament diameter exceeds 1.0 mm.
-This prevents uncontrolled high-speed operation before material reaches the sensor, reducing the risk of mechanical stress on the system.
+*   **Startup Speed Lock:** The proportional controller in the bridge locks the motor speed at 125 PWM until the filament diameter exceeds 1.0 mm, preventing high-speed motor startups before material reaches the sensor.

-These measures collectively ensure that the system operates within safe boundaries under both normal and fault conditions.
+*   **Tare Sensor Calibration:** A dedicated "Tare Gauge" button allows operators to calibrate/zero the optical diameter sensor, preventing sensor drift from causing erratic motor acceleration.

-### Sustainability
+### 8.3 Sustainability Considerations

-Sustainability is a foundational motivation for the RecyPrint project.
-The system is designed to enable the recycling of plastic waste, particularly PET bottle materials, into reusable 3D printing filament.
-This directly supports the reduction of plastic waste and aligns with circular economy principles, which aim to extend the lifecycle of materials and minimize environmental impact.

-From a software and infrastructure perspective, sustainability considerations were also reflected in architectural choices:

-- **Hybrid Cloud and Local Storage:** The use of a cloud-based PostgreSQL database (Neon.tech) as the primary storage solution, combined with a local SQLite fallback, ensures data reliability without unnecessary hardware redundancy or resource waste.

-- **Lightweight Communication Protocol (MQTT):** The MQTT protocol was chosen for its minimal bandwidth consumption and low overhead compared to alternatives such as HTTP polling.
-This reduces the energy cost of data transmission, which is especially relevant for systems that operate continuously over extended periods.

-Overall, the RecyPrint system demonstrates a responsible approach to ethical software development, operational safety, and environmental sustainability — making it a meaningful contribution both technically and socially.
+*   **Circular Economy Alignment:** The system directly supports environmental sustainability by recycling plastic PET bottle waste into high-quality 3D printing filament, reducing plastic pollution and landfill accumulation.
+*   **Resource and Energy Efficiency:** The database uses a hybrid storage strategy (Neon PostgreSQL cloud + local SQLite buffer) to prevent data loss without redundant hardware.
+Communication is handled via MQTT, which utilizes a lightweight publish-subscribe model that minimizes network bandwidth and reduces overall energy consumption.

 ---